viethqb/pydbzengine/README.md

 class TestChangeHandler(BasePythonChangeHandler):
     """
-    An example implementation of a handler class, where we need to process the data received from java.
+    An example implementation of a handler class, where the data received from java is processed.
     """

     def handleJsonBatch(self, records: List[ChangeEvent], committer: RecordCommitter):